TomsBazbauers/ScooterRental/README.md

 ### Description:
 CRUD API application for registering, renting scooters and calculating, getting rental income reports.
 - Uses SqlServer database
-- Unit tested with XUnit
+- Unit tested via XUnit, Moq, FluentAssertions

+An IDE with C#/.NET support is necessary to run this project.

 ---